Top 8 places to visit in Bolivia – travel tips and tricksJune 6, 2018

 - Don´t show of your valuables

-- If you book a tour, do it with a verified tour agency 8great source is their Facebook page or Tripadvisor)
+- If you book a tour, do it with a verified tour agency - great source to check their reviews is Facebook page or Tripadvisor)

 - Use only registered taxis – they have a special sticker on the front window, ask in your hotel how to recognize them